Xsez/haseiq/README.md

 # Hase IQ Stove Home Assistant integration
-Custom component to integrate Hase IQ Stoves into Home Assistant.
-This allows you to monitor the current temperature, phase and more.
+Custom component to integrate [Hase IQ Stoves](https://www.hase.de/iq-technologie) into Home Assistant.

+This allows you to monitor various states(current phase, temperature, performance) of the stove at all times and for example create a notification, when the stove needs to be refilled.

 ## Installation